 Once the solution is prepared, you need to follow the next instructions carefully and to a T to have a successful flush.
 You do not want to leave any reasons why the salt water flush did not work on you.
 There are many available hacks on how to make the salt water flush easier.
 Here is the standard procedure we came up with after doing many productive flushes to date:

-How to do Salt Water Flush like a Pro
+Get Weight Loss with Salt Water Flush like a Pro

-- Do the Salt Water Flush first thing in the morning while your stomach is still empty, or you can wait for at least an hour after your last food intake of any kind which includes the lemonade juice.
+- Do the Saltwater Flush first thing in the morning while your stomach is still empty, or you can wait for at least an hour after your last food intake of any kind which includes the lemonade juice.

 - Pour one liter of pure water in a one-liter glass jar.
 You can also use plastic, but we use glass as a personal choice.